bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 might be necessary in some cases but should not be in general.

-In the future the language might even distinguish channels that guarantee to keep order as a specialisation type of a channel that does not.
+In the future the language might even distinguish channels that guarantee to keep order as a specialisation type of channels that do not.

 ### Processes
 A process is a isolated lightweight thread of execution exclusively connected